top of page

 Letter of Inquiry Process

-The LOI process is a way for organizations that are not current grantees seeking a renewal grant to introduce themselves to the Cudahy Fund to be considered for funding.
-Organizations that are current grantees do not have to submit a LOI and can skip to the proposal process with the exception of discretionary grants.
 This Letter of Inquiry (LOI) is not a formal proposal nor does it guarantee that a proposal will be invited.
 Please keep in mind that we receive LOI's from many organizations that fit our guidelines and do not receive a proposal invitation due to the high volume of requests we receive.
 LOI's are accepted year-round on a rolling basis; however, to guarantee that an LOI is received with enough time to be reviewed at the next meeting on the calendar, send it at least three months before the proposal due date for that meeting.

 New Moms - mom reading to children in he